Ivy League: 21st century

+In response to racially charged incidents across the country and prompting from student activists, Ivy League universities have removed and renamed campus landmarks.
+In response to the 2016 Black Lives Matter protests, Cornell renamed their botanical gardens, previously called the "Cornell Plantations," to the "Cornell Botanical Gardens."
+In 2018, Brown renamed one of its largest academic and administrative buildings after its first black graduates, Inman E. Page and Ethel Tremaine Robinson.
+In response to the murder of George Floyd in 2020, Princeton University removed Woodrow Wilson's name from a residential college and the School of Public and International Affairs because of his “racist thinking and policies.”

 Fashion and lifestyle

 Different fashion trends and styles have emerged from Ivy League campuses over time, and fashion trends such as Ivy League and preppy are styles often associated with the Ivy League and its culture.

 Ivy League style is a style of men's dress, popular during the late 1950s, believed to have originated on Ivy League campuses.
 The clothing stores J. Press and Brooks Brothers represent perhaps the quintessential Ivy League dress manner.
 The Ivy League style is said to be the predecessor to the preppy style of dress.

 Preppy fashion started around 1912 to the late 1940s and 1950s as the Ivy League style of dress.
 J. Press represents the quintessential preppy clothing brand, stemming from the collegiate traditions that shaped the preppy subculture.
-In the mid-twentieth century J. Press and Brooks Brothers, both being pioneers in preppy fashion, had stores on Ivy League school campuses, including Harvard, Princeton, and Yale.
+In the mid-twentieth century J. Press and Brooks Brothers, both being pioneers in preppy fashion, had stores on Ivy League school campuses, including Harvard, Yale, and Princeton.

 Some typical preppy styles also reflect traditional upper class New England leisure activities, such as equestrian, sailing or yachting, hunting, fencing, rowing, lacrosse, tennis, golf, and rugby.
 Longtime New England outdoor outfitters, such as L.L.
 Bean, became part of conventional preppy style.
 This can be seen in sport stripes and colors, equestrian clothing, plaid shirts, field jackets and nautical-themed accessories.
 Vacationing in Palm Beach, Florida, long popular with the East Coast upper class, led to the emergence of bright colors combinations in leisure wear seen in some brands such as Lilly Pulitzer.
 By the 1980s, other brands such as Lacoste, Izod and Dooney & Bourke became associated with preppy style.

 Though the Ivy League style is most commonly associated with the white, male elites that historically made up Ivy League campuses, the style was quickly popularized among Black communities during the civil rights era.
 Reinterpretations of this style by African-American men in the 1950s and 1960s combined the preppy Ivy League style with other popular Black styles of dress.
 This led to the emergence of a new style of dress, the Black Ivy style.

 Today, Ivy League styles continue to be popular on Ivy League campuses, throughout the U.S., and abroad, and are oftentimes labeled as "Classic American style" or "Traditional American style".